 The decision to have surgery is often accompanied by anxiety and nervousness.
 Before surgery, we’ve all asked ourselves, “Will the doctor fix my problem… and will any pain or suffering now help me live a healthy and productive life in the future?”

 Thankfully, the answer is often yes.
 Unfortunately, surgeries do not always go as planned and patients can end up worse off than before surgery.
 If you suffered a serious injury as a result of a surgery that did not go as planned, contact The Haymond Law Firm, your Connecticut medical malpractice attorney to discuss your rights.

-Please remember, the basis for a medical malpractice claim is that a doctor or other health care provider failed to follow customary medical procedures and as a result of this failure you have suffered a serious injury.
+Please remember, the basis for a medical malpractice claim is that a doctor, surgeon or other health care provider failed to follow customary medical procedures and as a result of this failure you have suffered a serious injury.
 In this type of case, if a doctor or other health care provider makes an error during surgery, it often results in severe and debilitating injuries.
 More often than not, a surgical error leads to irreparable and permanent harm.

 Like many important medical procedures, surgery can involve a great deal of risk.
 While some surgical errors are unavoidable, many are avoidable so long as the surgeon and staff are well trained and proper procedure is followed.
 Thirty plus years of experience has taught Haymond Law Firm attorneys that certain avoidable surgical errors can often be the basis for a medical malpractice case.